THE EARLY YEARS

 Trnava, Alfréd Wetzler’s home town.

-The largest city to the west of these small Slovakian towns was Bratislava.
-Jews had first purportedly arrived there as traders with the incursion of soldiers for the Roman empire.
+Jews had first purportedly arrived at Bratislava as traders with the incursion of soldiers for the Roman empire.
 King Andrew II of Hungary granted Jews citizenry in 1229 and King Andrew III Arpád afforded the right for Jews to reside within the city’s walls in 1291.
 Jews in Bratislava had a synagogue in the 14th century but it was soon destroyed.
 Civil rights for Jews were rescinded by various decrees over the centuries until Jews were then granted the right to live outside the walled town by Count Pálffy in 1599.
 Known as the Judengasse, this Jewish settlement was uprooted again in 1840.
 Bratislava (aka Pressburg or Pozsony) grew to accommodate approximately 15,000 Jews by 1930, out of a total population of 120,000, making Bratislava home to the largest and most influential Jewish Community in Slovakia.

 School Photo